Do you suffer from ankle pain after running but can’t figure out what could be causing this?

-When running causes discomfort, this may also signal a past, unresolved injury to the foot, such as an ankle sprain that you thought had resolved.
+When running causes ankle pain, this may also signal a past, unresolved injury to the foot, such as an ankle sprain that you thought had resolved.

-Sure, everything feels fine when you’re on the job, for instance, but once the feet get pounding on the pavement or treadmill, the hurt sets in from a not fully healed sprained ankle or strained tendon from the past.
+Sure, everything feels fine when you’re on the job, for instance, but once the feet get pounding on the pavement or treadmill, pain sets in from a not fully healed sprained ankle or strained tendon from the past.

 “Excessive training such as running long distances without rest, places repeated stress on the foot and ankle.
-The result can be stress fractures and muscle/tendon strains," says Deane.
+The result can be stress fractures and muscle/tendon strains.

 “You might be toughing it out, but chronic ankle pain flared up after running might be a sign that you need to go get checked out, and at the very least add some lower impact variety into your training such as high intensity airdyne bike sprints, conditioning ropes and kettlebells.”